-Trump's ban on Immigrants from specific countries has ignited host reactions from Americans.
-They range from outrage and protest, to supporting and believing that a campaign promise has been kept.
+Trump's ban on Immigrants from specific countries ignited host reactions from Americans.
+They range from outrage and protest, to support and belief that a campaign promise has been kept.

 Martin Luther King day usually brings out the usual quotes of freedom and equality from the famous civil rights leader.
 But given the violence of 2016, it begs the question, are we free at last?

 Martial arts is often seen as a competitive sport, entertainment event, or spiritual exercise.
 Some practitioners feel this has taken away from its legitimacy as combat art.

 Has there ever been a time where you asked something of the universe?
 Or yelled at God for not saving Someone?
 And have you ever gotten a verbal response?
 Hypothetically, what if you did?